 - To provide extra educational opportunities

-A week long residential to experience the countryside, camping out under canvas, and testing their skills, confidence and courage through adventure activity.
+Camp @ Bede 2013.
+A residential to experience the countryside, camping out under canvas, and building their skills, confidence and team work through adventure activity.

 A two-week playscheme for 60 local children, celebrating with craft and performance, the first Thames Tunnel Fancy Fair of 1852.